 Related article: What is an Exchange Traded Fund (ETF)?

 A managed fund pools your money like an ETF, but instead of passively tracking an index, it is actively overseen by a manager who tries to make the best return they can for you by choosing what stocks to buy and sell.
 A managed fund will have a particular strategy that the fund manager employs, like investing in high-risk Australian shares or low-risk government bonds.

 The fund manager hopes to outperform the market with their strategy, but there is always the risk they will underperform.
 Nevertheless, these funds are another popular investment option for those just starting out.

-You can also consolidate your super to make sure you only have the one account, to cut down on the fees you’re paying as well as adjust your super strategy to suit your needs.
+You can also consolidate your super to make sure you only have one account, to cut down on the fees you’re paying as well as adjust your super strategy to suit your needs.